MattSegal/FlaskDeploy/readme.md

 **Flask App Project Structure**

-This is the assumed project structure of Flask apps that this tool deploys
+This is the assumed project structure of Flask apps that this tool deploys See [this repository](https://github.com/MattSegal/ChrisRoddWebsite) for an example of a compatible app.
 ```
 .
 ├── app